Top destinations deals

-Warming weather, school holidays and Father's Day – these are just a few teasers of what you can look forward to this month.
-Need something else to look forward to?
-How about a trip away from the everyday?
+Warming weather, school holidays and Father's Day are just a few teasers of what you can look forward to in September.

 1. Best budget destination: Freycinet, Tasmania

-- September weather: 13-17℃, spring
+- September weather: 11-17℃, spring.

-The Western Australian capital is at its finest, in all senses of the word, when spring comes around.
+The Western Australian capital is at its finest, in all sense of the word, when spring comes around.
 It's a time when the weather is still cool but doesn't have too much rainfall.

-- September weather: 24-29℃, summer
+- September weather: 17-22℃, spring.

-4. Best for events: Canberra
+3. Best for events: Canberra, ACT

-Fondly referred to as "Australia's biggest celebration of spring", Canberra welcomes the 30th Floriade festival this year.
+Fondly referred to as "Australia's biggest celebration of spring", Canberra welcomes the 32nd Floriade festival this year.

 It's a month-long event featuring colourful blooms, markets, sculptures, workshops, amusement rides, live entertainment and children's activities.